A Guide to Sumo Wrestling

 Sumo wrestling ranks

 As mentioned, there are no weight divisions; however there are ranking divisions.
 The 6 main divisions are Jonokuchi, Jonidan, Sandanme, Makushita, Juryou and Makuuchi.
-The higher a rikishi moves up in the ranks the more he gets paid and the more popular he becomes with wrestling fans.
+The higher a rikishi moves up in the ranks the higher his salary and the more popular he becomes with sumo fans.

 Low level sumo ranks: Jonokuchi to Makushita levels

-The group is mainly made up of new wrestlers trying to make a name for themselves and older members who used to be higher up in the ranks but after a long series of losses dropped back down to the lower levels – usually as a result of some prolonged injuries.
+Members of these low level groups are mainly made up of new wrestlers trying to make a name for themselves and older members who used to be ranked higher but after a long series of losses dropped back down to the lower levels – usually as a result of some prolonged injuries.

 High level sumo ranks: Juryou to Yokozuna levels